Albert Einstein

 Manhattan Project

-When the Italian Benito Mussolini enforced ant-Semitic laws in Italy, where Albert´s sister Maria lived with her husband, the scientist invited her to stay with him in the United States, where she remained until her last days.
+When the Italian Benito Mussolini enforced anti-Semitic laws in Italy, where Albert´s sister Maria lived with her husband, the scientist invited her to stay with him in the United States, where she remained until her last days.

 Personal Life and Community Activities